+Please note that this particular training guide targets the amiibo-versus-amiibo format.
+If you’d like to learn how to train a Raid Boss Kirby amiibo (amiibo-versus-human), feel free to check out our corresponding guide instead.
 Thanks to Clockwerk66 for contributing Kirby’s training information!
-Feel free to check out their Discord server by following this link.
+Feel free to check out their own Discord server by following this link.

 Thanks so much for reading — use the moves we discussed above and your Kirby amiibo should be starting out on the right foot!
+Or shoe, in this case.
 As usual, if you have any questions during training, feel free to join our Discord server and ask.
 We’ll be happy to help!
-Speaking of Discord servers, I’d like to thank Clockwerk66 for helping out with training strategies.
-You can check out their (unrelated, but still cool) Discord server here.
-Until next time!
+Thanks again to Clockwerk66 for contributing some of the training information included in this guide.
+If you’ve got a moment, you can check out their own Discord server here!
+In the meantime, thanks again for reading — happy training!

 If you would like to read more amiibo training guides, please follow this link.